Identifying and defining landscape dryness thresholds for fires | Natural Hazards Research Australia

 Project status

-This project will provide improved metrics for identifying bushfire risk, guiding suppression tactics and supporting prescribed burning operations.
+This project is improving metrics for identifying bushfire risk, guiding suppression tactics and supporting prescribed burning operations.
 This will include having quantitative detail describing the metrics, constraints, limitations and potential applications.

 The outcomes will include improved accuracy of fire simulation systems and fire danger ratings systems, added value to seasonal forecasts and better interpretation of landscape condition monitoring systems, leading to enhanced community safety, better preparedness and reduced fire impacts.